RajkumarAute/RajkumarAute/readme.md

 ## Experience
 > ### ![](./image/tcs.jpg) [Tata Consultancy Services](http://www.tcs.com){:target="_blank"} ~ Bangalore
 | _IT Analyst_ | _**AWS Cloud Architect and DevOps**_ | Dec 2020 - Present.
-* Using Git and Terraform to automate the creation of cloud infra
+* Using Git and Terraform to automate the creation of cloud infra.
 * Design and implementation of AWS services across multiple accounts.
 * Addressing L2 production issues on AWS cloud infra.
 * Launched and maintaining AWS Workspace and bundles.